Dev-Ritchie/alx-system_engineering-devops/0x02-shell_redirections/README.md

-it Write a script that reverse its input
+it Write a script that displays all users and their home directories, sorted by users.